optimisticlucio/ts-learning-exercises/form-builder/README.md

     -   variant, a string which expects one of several options for decorative purposes:
           - "text", the default, representing an input form where the user can write the number.
           - "range", representing the range element which accepts inputs visually.
+    -   title, a string which is shown on the left of the text input.
     -   min, a number representing the minimal value the user can input.
 Default is 0.
     -   max, a number representing the maximal value the user can input.
 Default is 10.
     -   step, a number representing how far away the "options" for inputs are.
 Default is 1.